arunimakanavu/anomalydetectionmodel/README.md

 # Casting Defect Detection with Autoencoder

-A fine-tuned deep learning model for detecting defects in metal casting products using convolutional autoencoders.
-This model is adapted from Intel's Edge AI Suite PCB anomaly detection architecture and specialized for industrial casting quality inspection.

 ## Overview

-This project implements an autoencoder-based anomaly detection system specifically trained to identify defects in metal casting products.
-The model learns to reconstruct normal casting patterns and flags anomalies based on reconstruction error, achieving excellent performance with a final training loss of 0.0005 and a suggested anomaly threshold of 0.0004.
+The **Anomaly Detection Model** is an **autoencoder-based anomaly detection system** fine-tuned for industrial **casting defect inspection**.
+It identifies whether a metal casting image is *normal (OK)* or *defective* by reconstructing input images and analyzing reconstruction errors, achieving excellent performance with a final training loss of 0.0005 and a suggested anomaly threshold of 0.0004.

+This model is designed for **Edge AI deployment**, optimized via **ONNX** and **OpenVINO IR** formats to run efficiently on low-power Intel edge devices.

 ## Model Architecture